fortinet/aws-cloudformation-templates/LambdaAA-RouteFailover/6.0/README.md

 ![Example Diagram](./content/deploy4.png)

 5. In the FortiGate Instance Configuration parameters section, we have selected an Availability Zone and Key Pair to use for the FortiGates as well as BYOL licensing.
-Notice, since we are using a BYOL template we are prompted for the FortiGate1LicenseFile and FortiGate2LicenseFile parameters.
-For the values we are literally copying & pasting the actual BYOL license file content into these fields.
+Notice, since we are using a BYOL template we are prompted for the InitS3Bucket, InitS3BucketRegion, FortiGate1LicenseFile, and FortiGate2LicenseFile parameters.
+For the values we are going to reference the S3 bucket and relevant information from the deployment prerequisite step 4.

 ![Example Diagram](./content/deploy5.png)